-In 2005, an unprecedented archaeological event occurred in Chile during archaeological excavations at the Cathedral of Santiago, when the embalmed remains of one of Chile’s most symbolic and controversial characters in the history of Chile were discovered: Diego Portales Palazuelos.
+In 2005, an unprecedented archaeological event occurred in Chile during archaeological excavations at the Cathedral of Santiago: the embalmed remains of one of the most symbolic and controversial characters in the history of Chile, Diego Portales Palazuelos, were discovered.

-After his death, Portales became a political reference point, being considered by some as the builder of the Republic and by others as a cruel dictator.
-This paradox invites us to reflect on the role of dictatorships and authoritarianism in Chile’s history.
+After his death, Portales became a political reference point, considered by some as the builder of the Republic and by others as a cruel dictator.
+This paradox invites us to reflect on the role of dictatorships and authoritarianism in the history of Chile.

-Narrating simultaneously the discovery of the remains, what is known about Portales’ life (through animation) and its interpretation by major historians, the documentary mixes archeology and history as it investigates the significance of this character in the context of the XXI century.
+The documentary narrates in parallel the discovery of the remains, what is known about Portales’ life (through animation), and its interpretation by historians.
+It mixes archeology and history as it investigates the significance of this character in the context of the XXI century.

 Link documentary (english subtitled):